 - Rausu is a 1-hr drive from Nakashibetsu Airport or 100 min. by bus.

-Shizunai Nijukken Road
+12. Enjoy the cherry blossoms at Shizunai Nijukken Road

-How to go to Shizinai Nijukken Road
+How to get to Shizunai Nijukken Road

 From Sapporo Station, take Hidaka Main Line to Shizunai Station (about 2 hrs), from Shizunai Station to Nijukken Road it takes about 20 minutes by car or taxi.

 13. See some cute animals at Asahiyama Zoo

 Located in Aashikawa of Hokkaido, Asahiyama Zoo is a great place to spend part of the day, especially if you are on a family trip.
 Instead of going out and looking for potentially dangerous wildlife in a national park, it can be nice to play it safe and see some animals in one of Hokkaido’s most popular zoos.
 They have rare animals that you won’t be able to see at other zoos such as penguins and polar bears!